Air Berlin Insolvency: What Does This Mean for Your Claim?

 Air Berlin has announced that its flights will continue for the time being, with the German government making a short-term loan of 150 million euros ($176 million).

 AirHelp is the top flight disruption claims service in the world.
-We’ve helped over three million passengers navigate the legal process of claiming compensation for delayed, cancelled or overbooked flights.
+We’ve helped over 13 million passengers navigate the legal process of claiming flight cancelled compensation eu for cancelled flight and for delayed and overbooked flights.

 Marius Fermi, one of our experts on air passenger rights, explains what passengers who have flown – or want to fly – with the airline need to know: